 AFCA Coaches' Trophy, presented by Amway

-The AFCA Coaches’ Trophy, presented by Amway, was first presented to the winner of the UPI Coaches’ Poll in 1986, when it was sponsored by the Gerrits Foundation.
-Gerritts joined with Pepsi as co-sponsors in 1988 and 1989.
-McDonalds presented the trophy from 1990 to 1992.
-From 1993 to 2001, the trophy was presented by Sears as part of its Collegiate Champions program.
-Circuit City took over title sponsorship in 2002, followed by ADT Security Services from 2003-2005, then Dr Pepper from 2009-2013.
-Amway is now the presenting sponsor of the AFCA Coaches' Trophy.
+The Coaches’ Trophy was first presented to the winner of the UPI Coaches’ Poll in 1986, when it was sponsored by the Gerrits/Pepsi Cola Foundation.
+McDonalds presented the trophy from 1991 to 1993.
+From 1994 to 2001, the trophy was presented by Sears as part of its Collegiate Champions program.
+Circuit City was the sponsor of the trophy in 2002, then ADT Security Services took over the sponsorship from 2003 to 2005.
+ADT Security Services sponsored the trophy from 2003-2005, followed by Dr Pepper from 2009-13.

 The AFCA also awards trophies to the national champions in NCAA Divisions FCS, II and III and the NAIA, along with plaques to all AFCA-member coaches whose teams win conference championships, or for those not affiliated with a conference and qualify for the playoffs in their respective NCAA or NAIA divisions.